ejboettcher/ScienceSat_MommyStyle/README.md

 Shows how elements have different physical properties than a molecule made up of those elements.
 Then explore how the ratio effect the physical properties of the molecule with H2O and H2O2.
 * [Water Electrolysis](./lessons/WaterElectrolysis.md)
 * [Soap Foam](./lessons/SoapFoam.md) (Very Messy but fun.)

+### Solubility
+This has two parts (total of four lessons).
+It covers solubility vs. mixtures and how thermal energy (which can causes increased diffusion) affects the solubility of a material in water.

+#### Part I:
+See how different material disperse into water to make a solution or mixture.
+Also see how thermal energy affects how the material disperses
+* [Solubility](./lessons/Materialsinwater.md): Identifying which material make a solution or mixture in water.
+* [Diffusion](./lessons/Dyecolor.md): Using Food coloring and hot/cold water to show thermal energy as diffusion.

+#### Part II:
+Water Solubility of solids and gasses as a function of temperature.
+These two experiments should go hand in hand.
+As temperature increases gasses want to dissolve **OUT OF** of water; however solids want to dissolve **INTO** the water.
+* [Gas Solubility](./lessons/Co2Solubity.md): CO2 Solubility in Water as function of Temperature
+* [Solid Solubility](./lessons/SugarSolubilty.md): Sugar Solubility in Water as function of Temperature

 ### Density 101
 * [Aluminum Boats: Volume](./lessons/AlBoats.md): Make a metal float!